-August 21, 2019 – Q-Free (OSE: QFR), a global leader in mobility solutions for smart city infrastructure, today unveiled its new Intelight Device Manager at the IMSA Forum & Expo in New Orleans.
-Free to all current and future operators of the company’s award-winning Intelight MAXTIME local controller software, the product will radically improve the time and cost associated with firmware updates by enabling them to be remotely scheduled and run in bulk, without the need for on-site traffic technicians or putting the intersection in flash.
+August 21, 2019 – Q-Free (OSE: QFR), a global leader in mobility solutions for smart city infrastructure, today unveiled its new Device Manager at the IMSA Forum & Expo in New Orleans.
+Free to all current and future operators of the company’s award-winning MAXTIME ic, the product will radically improve the time and cost associated with firmware updates by enabling them to be remotely scheduled and run in bulk, without the need for on-site traffic technicians or putting the intersection in flash.

-“This is a game changer and a huge win for our customers,” said Mike Clance, eastern regional manager of urban sales and Q-Free product manager for Intelight systems.
+“This is a game changer and a huge win for our customers,” said Mike Clance, eastern regional manager of urban sales and Q-Free urban product manager.
 “No other vendor of traffic signal control software can remotely schedule and administer batch updates across an entire state; let alone without putting the intersection signals into flash.”

 Traditionally, when traffic controller software updates are issued – which can take place as often as one to two times per year or more – trained traffic technicians must travel to each intersection and perform the update in the field.
 This generally involves putting the intersection into flash, a potentially hazardous scenario for technicians and motorists alike.
 The process is generally handled by two technicians, for safety purposes, and can conservatively be completed in 15-20 minutes per intersection.

 The potential cost savings for a mid-sized agency with 300 signalized intersections could be up to $30,000 per upgrade before considering equipment fees or travel time to and from each location.
 “The safety and cost-saving implications for the end user of this product are profound,” said Clance.